pachyderm/pachyderm/doc/docs/2.3.x/enterprise/auth/authorization/permissions.md

 Use this article to reference permissions granted to each role when assigning them to your team/resources.

+You can also use the command `pachctl auth roles-for-permission <permission>` to look up which roles provide a given permission.

 ## RepoReaderRole

 | Permission |